zadewg/tattletale/README.md

  - Obtaining *Q2* is trivial, as it is avaible from the JPEG image header.
 In the case this metadata is purged from the file, it can be easily and accurately aproximated with *ImageMagic* and other common tools.

  - As to *Q1*, it can be estimated with the software contained in this repository.
-The mathematics of that process is out of the scope of this documentation and can be consulted from sources [2], [3].
+The mathematics behind that process are out of the scope of this documentation and can be consulted from sources [2], [3].

  ``` Matlab
  // soon